h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - Eigenvectors: $v_1 = [1, 0]$, $v_2 = [0, 1]$ (aligned with coordinate axes)
 - Circular contours (equal variance in all directions)
 - No preferred direction of variability in the data

+When there's no correlation, the standard deviations along all directions are equal, resulting in a perfect circle.
+The probability density function has the same spread in all directions.

 ##### Step 3: Weak Correlation (ρ = 0.3)
 Covariance matrix: